davistdaniel/PiHoleLongTermStats/README.md

 > * Large date ranges may lead to increased memory usage.
 > * When multiple database files are provided, PiHoleLongTermStats concatenates them into a single dataframe and sorts the combined data by timestamp.
 Duplicate entries are **not** removed for calculating stats.
 Consolidating multiple databases can lead to increased memory usage.

+> [!TIP]
-There are multiple ways to run the dashboard: using Python or Docker.
+> There are multiple ways to run the dashboard: using Python or Docker.

 ### 🐳 Using Docker